sbuschjaeger/mdl-temporal-misalignment/README.md

 There is exactly one `configs/<dataset>.yml` per dataset.
 It contains the data source or synthetic generator, sensor groups, non-negative lag grid, model list, and training parameters.

+# Cite our paper

+# Acknowledgement

+This repository was (privately) forked from Michael Frichert (@unpractical) and then made publicly available with his consent.